danloh/rut-frontend/README.md

-# frontend
+## RUT:  www.readup.tips
+A Service for sharing reading list to read up on sth, welcome to join

-> rut frontend powered by vue
+> rut frontend powered by vue + vue-route + vuex

+*Any suggestion is appreciated*

 ## Build Setup